Families flee to Beirut’s seafront to escape devastating Israeli attacks

 Earlier that evening, the Israeli military levelled a block of buildings in Beirut’s southern suburbs, killing at least six and wounding another 91.
 The death toll is likely to rise further.

-Israel claimed the intended target was a central Hezbollah headquarters and that Hezbollah’s leader Hassan Nasrallah was inside.
-His fate remains unclear, with Hezbollah yet to issue a statement on his status.
+Israel claimed the intended target was a central Hezbollah headquarters and that Hezbollah’s leader Hassan Nasrallah has been killed.
+Hezbollah has yet to issue a statement on his fate.

 On the seafront, people laid down mattresses on the pavement or towels down on the beach.
 Further along the sand, some set up plastic chairs facing the water or sat around tables drinking coffee or smoking argileh pipes.
 Groups of children ran around and played.